chrwang/covid-plotter/README.md

 ## License

-The source code is released under MIT, and any image you produce with it is released under Unlicence, i.e. you can do whatever you want with the images.
+The source code is released under Apache 2.0, and any image you produce with it is released under Unlicence, i.e. you can do whatever you want with the images.